ggugliotta/Pokemon-App/README.md

 🌱 I began this project as a tool to learn **Javascript, JQuery, and Bootstrap** and enhance my skillset in **HTML and CSS.**

 ## How to run the project
+This project can be run here: ()

 ## Project dependencies

-Javascript version
-JS Popper version 1.14.7
-JQuery version 3.3.1.min
-Bootstrap version 4.3.1
+This project utilizes JS Popper version 1.14.7, JQuery version 3.3.1.min, and Bootstrap version 4.3.1.
+In addition, I also used ES Lint and Prettier.
+ES Lint rules are documented below.

 ESLint rules
     "rules": {